 Fines for Non-Compliance

 - Fines for not wearing a facemask will range from 25,000 to 200,000 FCFA.

 - Fines for exceeding the 30-person limit on gatherings will range from 100,000 to 5,000,000 FCFA.

 - What ACS services are being offered?
-The Consular Section at the United States Embassy in Libreville is open for routine American Citizen Services through July 23, 2021.
-From July 23 – November 1, 2021, Embassy Libreville will only be able to offer emergency ACS services.
+Until at least November 1, 2021, Embassy Libreville will only be able to offer emergency ACS services.
 If you need a U.S. passport or CRBA, or other emergency services, please contact us at LibrevilleACS@state.gov.

 - What visa services are being offered?
 The United States Embassy in Libreville remains unable to resume routine immigrant and nonimmigrant visa services at this time.
-We have resumed some immigrant visa services, and are accepting emergency and student nonimmigrant visa applications through July 23, 2021.
 We will resume routine visa services as soon as possible, but we are unable to provide a specific date.
 If you have an urgent matter and need to travel immediately, please contact firstname.lastname@example.org to inquire about the possibility of an emergency appointment.

 - Gabon COVID-19 Hotline: 1410

 - Ministry of Health: http://www.sante.gouv.ga/ and https://www.facebook.com/SanteGOUVGA/